dtegunov/membranorama/README.md

 ## You will need
--Windows PC with a good GPU, the latest drivers and .NET Framework 4.6 installed.
+- Windows PC with a good GPU, the latest drivers and [.NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) installed.
--Tomographic volume in MRC format, preferably generated in IMOD; it has to be small enough to fit into your GPU memory (a 4k tomogram probably won't fit).
+- Tomographic volume in MRC format, preferably generated in IMOD; it has to be small enough to fit into your GPU memory (a 4k tomogram probably won't fit).
--Segmentation surface in OBJ format, exported from a tool like FEI's Amira.
+- Segmentation surface in OBJ format, exported from a tool like FEI's Amira.

 ## Getting started

-Compile Membranorama in Visual Studio 2015 or newer; or use Membranogram.exe from this repository's /bin/Release folder.
+Use Membranogram.exe from this repository's /bin/Release folder, or compile it yourself using [Visual Studio 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx) or newer.

 Use the buttons under "Files" to load the tomogram and surface files.
 You can use the session buttons later to save or load the entire session, uncluding all analysis data.

 If everything went fine, you should see your membrane surface with the tomogram projected onto it.
 If the surface stays blank, the most likely cause is an incorrect offset value in the MRC header.
 Make sure to use the same file you used for segmentation in Amira, or copy its offset into the header of the file you want to load (e. g. binned version).

 Navigate the membranogram:
--Click and drag to rotate
+- Click and drag to rotate
--Scroll to zoom
+- Scroll to zoom
--Mouse wheel click and drag to pan
+- Mouse wheel click and drag to pan

 The initial intensity range and lighting may not be what you want.
 Adjust them using the parameters under "Display".
 If the membranogram is too blurry, adjust the sharpening under "Tracing" (this will cost you some GPU resources).